Is it possible to Reply or Reply to All with the original attachments?

 Method 5: Link instead of using attachments

 Instead of attaching your files to your message, place them on-line and add a link to the files in your message.
 As a reply holds the original text, the link to the files will remain as well.

-Method 6: Reply All with Attachments VBA Macro
+Method 6: Reply/Reply All with Attachments VBA Macro

-In case you really want to have a “Reply to All with Attachment” option, Sue Mosher has created a ReplyWithAttachments VBA Macro.
-Her first comment directly under the code explains how you can transform it into a “Reply To All With Attachments” macro.
+In case you really want to have a “Reply to All with Attachment” option, you can use the ReplyWithAttachments VBA Macro.